TheOriginalGeez/Cupid/README.md

 To prevent automatic updates from breaking your game reopen the Properties for SSE, click the Updates tab and change _Automatic updates_ to _Only update this game when I launch it_.

-Disable the Steam Cloud too so steam doesn't automatically put saves into your Skyrim after every install.
+Disable the Steam Cloud too (if you'd like) so steam doesn't automatically put saves into your Skyrim after every install.

 ## Set the Game language to English